-State Student Incentive Grant.
+Leveraging Educational Assistance Partnership (LEAP).
 Students with high financial need may receive this form of funding.
 This program is restricted to Arizona residents.
-The maximum grant is \$1,250.
+The maximum grant is \$1,250 for 2002-2003 (subject to change).

-Financial Aid Trust Grant.
+Student Aid Trust Grant.
 This grant source is provided in partnership between ASU West students and the state legislature.
 These funds are provided to resident, undergraduate students with high financial need.
+The maximum grant for 2002-2003 is \$1,500 (subject to change).

 University Grant West.
 This grant is for students admitted to ASU West degree programs only, and is awarded to students who demonstrate financial need.
+The maximum grant for 2002-2003 is \$1,500 (subject to change).